 - You need to have/produce up to 15 transgenic male breeders.
 Males must be of breeding age (not too young, too old, or inexperienced).
 For best results, males should be “practiced” (given a chance to breed), and then given one week to recover in order to get their sperm count back up.

-- Order 15 wild type C57BL/6 females at 3-4 weeks of age from Charles River to be super-ovulated.
+- Order 15 wild type C57BL/6 females at 3-weeks-of-age to be super-ovulated.
 The strain and age is crucial to success.
+C57BL/6 mice respond best to superovulation when hormoned at 12-14 grams body weight.
 Some strains do not respond to superovulating hormone therapy.

 - Deliver the time-mated embryo donors to K-024D by 9:00 AM on day E2.5.